Treatment - Boils and carbuncles

 Information:

 Finish the course of antibiotics even if the boil goes away.
-If you do not, the infection could return.
+If you don't, the infection could return.

 Treating recurring boils and carbuncles